 You might be asking yourself the question ‘what is the cheapest way to ship a package?’
 If you are, then you have come to the right place.
-We know that a lot of people spend time looking into the cheapest options regarding shipping their packages in the US, so we have written this guide to help you find the cheapest ways to ship packages.
+We know that a lot of people spend time looking into the cheapest options regarding shipping their packages in the US, so we have written this guide to help you compare shipping costs and find the cheapest ways to ship packages.

 Over 2lbs Ground Delivery

 If your package is over 2lbs in weight and you are looking for ground delivery as opposed to air delivery, then your two main options are going to be FedEx or UPS.
 Straight away, you are going to find that FedEx can offer you 15% off your shipping costs, just for creating an account with them.
-This is quickly going to be apparent as the cheapest option, but this could change if you end up being charged for dimensional weight.
+This is quickly going to be apparent as the best option for cheap ground shipping, but this could change if you end up being charged for dimensional weight.
 Both UPS and FedEx now impose this charge, so do be sure to keep this in mind when you are shipping.
 You can work out the dimensional weight before you ship, and the heavier the weight, the higher the price.

-That said USPS might be the cheapest way to ship a package if you can take advantage of the 3 flat rate box shipping option.
-This is available on small, medium and large boxes.
+That said, USPS might be the cheapest way to ship a heavy box if you can take advantage of the 3 flat rate box shipping options.
+This is available on small, medium, and large boxes.
 So, it might be possible to squeeze a package over 2lbs into a small flat rate box and get a great rate even with a larger item.
 Typically though the cheapest way to send a package that is larger will be with FedEx or UPS.

 Under 2lbs Ground Delivery

-If your package is under 13 oz, then you should deliver it with first class mail.
-While, as we will discuss further down, reliability levels can vary with USPS, their cost for lighter items is virtually unbeatable.
+If your package is under 13 oz, then you should deliver it by first-class mail.
+While, as we will discuss further down, reliability levels can vary with USPS, their low-cost shipping for lighter items is virtually unbeatable.

-USPS deliver your package in 1-3 business days if you choose priority mail.
-As long as your package stays under 70lbs, you are going to entitled to the flat rate shipping offered by this company.
+USPS delivers your package in 1-3 business days if you choose priority mail.
+As long as your package stays under 70lbs, you are going to be entitled to the flat rate shipping offered by this company.
 If you take your package down to the post office, you will find that the rates start at $6.70 for various locations, and will increase depending on what type of package you are shipping.
-This flat rate is offered through any state.
+Flat rate package mailing prices are offered through any state.

 UPS does not offer a flat rate service in the way that UPS and FedEx do.
 Because of this, the cheapest way to ship a package if you are comparing all three is going to depend on the weight and size of what you want to ship.
 UPS Ground is the equivalent of priority mail for USPS and delivers your package in 1-5 business days, so if you are looking for a faster option, you are likely going to want to consider USPS.